sanchitkhthpalia/TheAlter_Assgn/README.md

 # Pick Squad - Fantasy Team Selector

 A lightweight, static web app to pick a fantasy cricket squad of 11 players while enforcing credit, role, and team constraints.
-Built with plain HTML/CSS/JS—no build step required.
+Built with HTML/CSS/JS—no build step required.

 ## Features
 - Enforces all rules in real-time: